idokoren0/whisper/README.md

 When changing data_transfer values, it's important to set the same value as an Env Var for Receiver.
-To notify receiver to expect tcp communication from whisper, you would set the docker compsoe as such:
+To notify receiver to expect tcp communication from whisper, you would set the docker compose as such:

 ```yaml
   receiver: